CosmosContracts/juno-tools-docs/docs/04-contributing.md

 ## Adding Dashboards

-You can get in touch with us in juno discord(add link).
+You can get in touch with us in [Juno discord channel](https://discord.com/invite/Juno).
 There you can propose new ideas, and collaborate on adding new dashboards.